We asked you: how do you teach your kids about data usage?

 Guy Hall • June 16, 2020if( has_post_thumbnail( $post_id ) ): ?>

-At Ting, we believe that for many people unlimited data plans don’t make sense.
+At Ting Mobile, we believe that you should be able to choose a data plan that fits you.
 There is absolutely no reason that you should be paying for data that you’re not using.
+That’s why we offer a variety of phone plans, from pay-for-what-you-use data to unlimited.

-This does mean, however, that if you want to keep your bill nice and low then you need to be a bit more conscious of how you and your family are using data.
+If you do decide to save on your monthly bill by choosing a flexible use or set data plan, however, you need to be a bit more conscious of how you and your family are using data.
 If you have children, you’re sure to know that getting them to understand data usage can be a bit tricky.

 We strongly recommend that you get a firm understanding of data yourself, before teaching others about what it is and how to use it.